ingresso-group/slate/source/includes/_upsell.md

 # Upsell

-Some events have other events or items associated with them for the puroposes of increasing profitability.
+Some events have other events or items associated with them for the purposes of increasing profitability.
 These items can be retrieved from the [Events by ID](#events-by-id) call by using optional flags, but add-on items can only be added to a trolley already containing seats for an event that lists